MicrosoftDocs/quantum-docs/articles/overview-resource-estimator-output-data.md

 When estimating the resources of an algorithm, you can use the qubit-time diagram to visualize the tradeoffs between the number of physical qubits and the runtime of the algorithm.

-The qubit-time diagram allows you to find the optimal combination of $\text{\{number of qubit, runtime\}}$ pairs that satisfy the constraints of the quantum hardware.
-The diagram shows the number of physical qubits and the runtime of the algorithm for each $\text{\{number of qubit, runtime\}}$ pair.
+The qubit-time diagram allows you to find the optimal combination of $\text{\{number of qubits, runtime\}}$ pairs that satisfy the constraints of the quantum hardware.
+The diagram shows the number of physical qubits and the runtime of the algorithm for each $\text{\{number of qubits, runtime\}}$ pair.

 ```python
 import qsharp